blabla1337/skf-flask/skf/markdown/knowledge_base/133-knowledge_base--Available_log_analysis_tools--.md

 ## Description:

-With a log analysis tool in place you can easily and quickly do forensics as soon as you notice your application is under attack by attackers and block them out.
+With a log analysis tool in place, you can easily and quickly do forensics as soon as you notice your application is under attack by attackers and block them out.

 ## Solution: